Maahishk/frontend-assignment/README.md

 ## Requirements:

-- Use Next.js to create the web application.
+- Use Next.js (v13 i.e. app folder) to create the web application.
 (Typescript MUST be used)
-- Create a visually appealing UI using any CSS framework (like Bootstrap, Tailwind CSS).
+- Create a visually appealing UI using any CSS framework (like Bootstrap, and Tailwind CSS).
-- Use react query (Tanstack query) for fetching and caching the api data.
+- Use react query (Tanstack query) for fetching and caching the API data.
 - Use of global state management with Redux toolkit, Recoil or any other state management library.
-- Implement client-side routing to enable smooth transitions between pages.
 - Write clean, maintainable, and well-documented code.
 - Use Git for version control, committing your code regularly to the forked Git repository in your profile.
 - Deploy the application to a hosting platform (e.g., Vercel, Netlify) and provide a live demo URL in your repo and the submission form.